typelevel/doobie/modules/docs/src/main/tut/docs/12-Custom-Mappings.md

 ### Setting Up

-The examples in this chapter require the `doobie-postgres-cats` add-on, as well as the [circe](http://circe.io/) JSON library, which you can add to your build thus:
+The examples in this chapter require the `doobie-postgres` add-on, as well as the [circe](http://circe.io/) JSON library, which you can add to your build thus:

 ```scala
 val circeVersion = "0.7.0"